HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ### Clone Mode

-This **clone mode** is necessary for users who replicate the same fields but in a different mode.
+Use **Clone Mode** to copy an existing mode to a new mode in the same schema.

 1. Open a database form.
 2. From the dropdown menu of the **Mode** fields, choose the mode you want to clone. (for example, you want to clone the Mode:`default`)
 3. Click the **Clone Mode**.
 4. Fill in the name of the `Mode` and click **Save**.
-The mode has been cloned or duplicated.
+The mode has cloned or duplicated.
-5. The cloned mode has been added to the list of `Modes`.
+5. The new or cloned mode has added to the list of `Modes`.
+You can remove or add fields for new mode

-      !!!note
-            In your cloned mode, you can remove or add fields.

 6. Click **Save**.